pliang64/fatools/README.md

   **-s  string:** search for entries containing "string" in the sequence </br>

-  **-d  string:** search for entries containing "string" in the defline: Default is for exact match, use "/string" for flexibility </br>
+  **-d  string:** search for entries containing "string" in the defline: Default is for exact match, use "/string" to search for entries with "string" as part of the ID </br>

   **-F  file:** search for sequences for a list of IDs in the file.
-      Can use -D to specify delimiter, default is space or '|' or end of line. </br>
+      Can use -D to specify delimiter in the defline.
+Default is space or '|' or end of line. </br>
       use -i to specify the field number, default is 1. </br>

-  **-1**  find single match for -d and -s </br>
+  **-1**  find single match for -d and -s. </br>

   **-v**  use with -s, -d or -f to negate the search